ShreyKumar/Hyer/Hyer/info.md

 Apply for job: Updates job applicants with stored username
 Hire applicant: Updates job hired with applicant and removes applicant from applicants
-Look at current jobs for applicants: Get jobs with employer as stored username
+Look at current jobs for applicants: Get jobs with employer as stored username Close a job: Updates job and sets status to closed

 ### NOTE
 On get user or get jobs, if empty result is returned, even if its a viable search it will ALWAYS send response 400 (Bad Request).
 So if you search for your own jobs, but didnt post any jobs, it will still give you Bad Request.